google/docsy/userguide/content/en/docs/Getting started/_index.md

 #### Using the Docsy theme as a submodule

+Use a submodule to avoid cloning a copy of the Docsy theme to your project's repository.

-The following example shows creating a new Hugo site project then adding the Docsy theme as a submodule, though you can also use `git submodule add` to add the theme to an existing site:
+To create a new Hugo site project and then add the Docsy theme as a submodule, run the following commands from your project's root directory.

 ```shell
 hugo new site myproject